Emergency Dentistry Powell

 Understanding the Cost of Emergency Dentistry

-Minor emergencies can sometimes be treated with just a small filling, while more major ones may require a few teeth to be extracted and replaced.
-Basically, there is no set cost for emergency dental care, and we will go over your options as quickly as we can, so you know as closely as possible what to expect.
+Simply put, there is no set cost for emergency dental care, and we will go over your options as quickly as we can so you know as closely as possible what to expect.
 For any concerns about out-of-pocket costs, flexible financing is available, and we also offer a discount plan that may even be used at specialist offices, if needed.

 Keep in Mind That Every Dental Emergency is Different